BryanJacobs/FIDO2Applet/docs/security_model.md

-The hmac-secret extension keys are made by performing an HMAC-SHA256 of a particular credential's ECDSA private key, using a random 32-byte key generated when the app is first installed.
+The hmac-secret extension keys are made by performing an HMAC-SHA256 of a particular credential's ECDSA private key, using a random 32-byte key generated when the app is first installed (one for UV, a different one for non-UV).
 This makes the brute-force resistance of these keys dependent on the entropy in a raw ECDSA private key, which is somewhat less than 256 bits and likely considerably stronger than the ECDSA keypair itself.

 ## Threat Modeling